VhiktorBrown/VhiktorBrown/README.md

 - I have been in the Mobile developing space for over 4 years now and within this time, I have deployed a significant number of apps to Playstore and the Appstore.

-- I have contributed to the open source community.
-I developed a [library](https://github.com/VhiktorBrown/Paystack-webview-android) that helps developers accept payments through Paystack in their app with just few lines of code.
+- I am actively contributing to the open source community.
+I have created 2 libraries so far, [Native Android library](https://github.com/VhiktorBrown/Paystack-webview-android) and a [Flutter package](https://pub.dev/packages/paystack_for_flutter) that helps developers accept payments through Paystack in their app with just few lines of code.

-- While I was in the University, I came up with this idea with 2 friends which we worked on and today, it's an app that's bringing thousands of undergraduates closer to their academic goals.
+- While I was in the University, I came up with this idea with 2 friends which we worked on and today, it's an app that has brought almost 7K undergraduates closer to their academic goals.
 You can check it out [here](https://play.google.com/store/apps/details?id=com.app.iquest_unizik)

 - 🌱 I developed an interest in building API's that power frontend technology almost 2 years ago and I learnt how to build API's with Javascript, Express JS and I do that only for fun or for personal projects.